SiebenCorgie/Beta-Launcher/README.md

 #Github repository for Beta Launcher
+## version 0.1 ##

 A small launcher project I started, to make compiling and using UE4 on Linux easier.
 Things done so far:

-- Preferences where you can edit nearly any aspect of the launcher
-- Installing via the wiki way in 3-4 Steps
-- Integration of UnrealWiki, Unreal-Blog and CGTrader-Marketplace (you can change the URLs in the preferences)
+Features:

+-    Distributions: Ubuntu, Linux Mint, Arch Linux
-- Project Launching
+-    Loading Unreal-Blog
-- Option to launch via primusrun
-- Option to launch via openGL4
+-    Loading Unreal-Help page
+-    Loading Marketplace page (by default its CG-Trader, because they also sell ".uasset" models.
+I did not choose the Unreal-Marketplace, because it is still not possible to buy stuff from there and download it to Linux)
+-    Installing different versions of Unreal Engine
+-    Loading projects from the Launcher
+-    Start in OpenGl4 mode
+-    Start in OpenGl3 mode (when openGL4 is disabled)
+-   Start with Primus-run enabled (for Nvidia + Intel hybrid graphic solutions)
+-    Disable webpage loading on start (disabled by default, for enabling, enable "stream")
+-   Change Installation procedure to other distribution (ATM: Ubuntu, Mint, Arch)
+-    Changing all the commands, which will be executed when installing the engine
+-    Change the distribution specific commands
+-    Last but not least: Save all options into a readable .conf file in the the main directory of the launcher
+-    Create Desktop-File etc. from "Install.sh (see installation below)

+Things I want to do in the future

+-    get Vulkan working with the engine (you actually can try to enable Vulkan in the preferences menu, this will add the -vulkan option to the start-command.
+However, it does not start correctly on my system, but maybe I installed Vulkan the wrong way)
+-    Add an option to make backups from project-folders, as well as restoring them
+-    Add a small tool for combining one-channel Textures like hight-maps with three channel Textures like albedo-maps
+-    Add a small tool for adding pre-made project-files (like base materials and blueprints) to existing new projects
-- Option to launch via vulkan
+-    to be continued

-I am planing to make a version control for UE4 as well as an integration of the CGTrader marketplaces as an alternative for the UE4 marketplace.
-Reason for the latter one is, that Linux people can't download anything from the UE4 marketplace at the time of writing this.

-Please keep in mind that I learn Python since fall 2015, so the code will be far from perfect.

-If you have questions feel free to contact me at siebencorgie@googlemail.com
+**Installation:**

+*Install Dependencies:*

+Ubuntu/Mint: `sudo apt-get install libgtk-3-dev python-webkit python-vte git libwebkitgtk-3.0-dev libvte-2.91-dev`

+Arch: `sudo pacman -S pywebkitgtk webkitgtk pygtk vte3 vte-common git`

+*Run Install.sh*

+`chmod +x ./Install.sh && ./Install.sh`

+**Removing of the launcher**

+`chmod +x ./Remove.sh && ./Remove.sh`

+for more Information, please visit the [forum-post](https://forums.unrealengine.com/showthread.php?110795-Beta-Launcher-for-Linux&p=532928#post532928) on the Unreal forum!

 [further information:]

 Distribution I am writing on : Arch Linux
 Started:  around Easter 2016
 software needed to run: GTK 3.18+ , WebKit (PyWebKit), Python 3, Vte 2.91+

+[Note about me:]

+Please keep in mind that I learn Python since fall 2015, so the code will be far from perfect.
+If you have questions feel free to contact me at siebencorgie@googlemail.com